jxm90/encrypted-rclone-webserver/README.md

 # encrypted-rclone-webserver
-Encrypt and backup apache virtual host files, SQL data, and webdirectories to cloud.
+Encrypt and backup apache virtual host files, SQL data, and webdirectories to the cloud.

 rclone will need to be installed and configured first. add a remote, and then add the encrypted version.